id101010/ansible-archlinux/README.md

 ```
 $ ansible-playbook --ask-become-pass playbook.yml
 ```
-Lean back and watch the installation
+Lean back and watch the installation.

 ## Testing

 Assuming you've already installed vagrant you can set up a vritual machine with just these steps

 ``` bash
 $ mkdir Vagrant && cd Vagrant